abigailea03/SF_transpo_school_access/README.md

-# San Fransico Transportation Group Assignment
+# Accessibilty of San Francisco Public High Schools by MUNI
 This is the group repository for the SF Transportation group project in UP 221.
+The group members include: Abigail Adams, Ronald Tien Giang, and Caleb Huang.
 ## Introduction
 The project looks at San Francisco public high schools and accessibility to those high schools via San Francisco Municipal Railway (“Muni”) through buses and light rail.
 San Francisco has a unique situation where families are able to rank and choose to attend almost any public high school within the district.
 ## Explanation